 The logo's and backgrounds of Warner Music Group and Suno represented as we explain what the Warner suno deal means for independent artists

-Training data is the other massive question mark.
-Did Warner grant Suno retroactive permission for everything they’d already scraped and trained on, or does this deal only cover the future licensed models?
-If it’s retroactive, that’s Warner essentially saying, “yeah, you stole our stuff, but we’ll call it licensed now.”
-If it’s only future models, then Suno’s current version, the one 100 million people are using right now, is still built on potentially infringing training data.
-Neither company has clarified any of this.
+If it’s retroactive, Warner essentially said ‘you stole our stuff, but we’ll call it licensed now and take a cut going forward.’
+If it’s only future models, then Suno’s current version, the one 20 million people are using right now, is still built on potentially infringing training data.
+Neither company has clarified.

 Enforcement decisions are just as unclear.
 How exactly will Suno prevent the unauthorised use of Warner artists who don’t opt in?
 The current Suno models can already mimic vocal styles and generate music “in the style of” pretty much anyone.
 If Ed Sheeran opts in but Lewis Capaldi doesn’t, what stops a user from prompting Suno to create something that sounds exactly like Capaldi anyway?
 The deal mentions “protections,” but there’s no technical detail about how those protections are actually going to work.